-7.25 Saved policy BE19 of the Shepway Local Plan Review requires that development in areas of land instability will not be granted unless investigation and analysis has been undertaken which clearly demonstrates that the site can be safely developed and the proposed development will not have an adverse effect on the slip area as a whole.

-- 7.26 With respect to the matter of land stability the NPPF advises in paragraphs 120, 121 that 'responsibility for securing a safe site rests with the developer and/or landowner' and that planning decisions should ensure that the site is suitable for its new use taking account of various matter including ground conditions and land stability. - 7.27 The report refers to geological and geomorphological conditions in the area, historic investigations (archaeological) and historical known land slips.
+- 7.29 Policy NE6 of the Places and Policies Local Plan requires that development in areas of land instability only if investigation and analysis is undertaken by a competent accredited authority which clearly demonstrates that the site can be safely developed.
+This analysis should also demonstrate that the proposed development will not have an adverse effect on the slip area in part or as a whole. - 7.30With respect to the matter of land stability the NPPF advises in paragraphs 170 and 178 that 'responsibility for securing a safe site rests with the developer and/or landowner' and that planning decisions should ensure that the site is suitable for its new use taking account of various matter including ground conditions and land stability. - 7.31 The report refers to geological and geomorphological conditions in the area, historic investigations (archaeological) and historical known land slips.
 Using these sources it concludes that the application site is within an area influenced more by periglacial action than the retreating escarpment and ground conditions can be established by a trial trench prior to the foundation design being finalised.
-Groundwater seepage in the area will need to be intercepted using an appropriate foundation design (piled or raft foundations) the land stability of adjoining land will not be affected and no special measures (other than those already discussed in the report) are necessary to ensure stability of soils during the construction phase. - 7.28 Given that the exploratory trenching to confirm the anticipated land conditions have not yet taken place and the design of the foundation has not been finalised this matter can be dealt with via planning condition, and with the use of such a condition no objection is raised in respect to land stability.
+Groundwater seepage in the area will need to be intercepted using an appropriate foundation design (piled or raft foundations) the land stability of adjoining land will not be affected and no special measures (other than those already discussed in the report) are necessary to ensure stability of soils during the construction phase. - 7.32 Given that the exploratory trenching to confirm the anticipated land conditions have not yet taken place and the design of the foundation has not been finalised, this matter can be dealt with via planning condition.
+With the use of such a condition no objection is raised in respect to land stability.